jwputah/git-it-weather-dashboard/README.md

 ##### Contributions

-Made with :heart: byt Joshua Pace
+Made with :heart: by Joshua Pace